Ekryd/sortpom/README.md

 The plugin will not change how your Maven project is compiled  ([Exception](https://github.com/Ekryd/sortpom/wiki/Parameters-that-can-affect-your-build))

 ## News ##
+  * 2020-07-02: Released version 2.12.0 that adds support to remove the space before self-closing xml tags.
   * 2020-02-29: John Patrick converted all JUnit tests to version 5.
 Thank you!
   * 2020-02-24: Renewed Open Source Licence for Araxis Merge.
 Thank you [Araxis](https://www.araxis.com/merge/)!
   * 2020-02-03: Released version 2.11.0 that adds support to retain the file creation time of a sorted pom file.
 Thanks Christoph for your pull request!